Quaternion group

+Like many other finite groups, it can be realized as the Galois group of a certain field of algebraic numbers.

 Compared to dihedral group

 The quaternion group Q8 has the same order as the dihedral group D4, but a different structure, as shown by their Cayley and cycle graphs:

 In the diagrams for D4, the group elements are marked with their action on a letter F in the defining representation R2.
 The same cannot be done for Q8, since it has no faithful representation in R2 or R3.
 D4 can be realized as a subset of the split-quaternions in the same way that Q8 can be viewed as a subset of the quaternions.

 Cayley table

 The Cayley table (multiplication table) for Q8 is given by:

 Properties

 The elements i, j, and k all have order four in Q8 and any two of them generate the entire group.
 Another presentation of Q8 based in only two elements to skip this redundancy is: